MicrosoftDocs/learn/learn-pr/azure-devops/deploy-docker/includes/3-set-up-environment.md

 > * Set up an Azure DevOps project for this module.
 > * On Azure Boards, move the work item for this module to the **Doing** column.
 > * Make sure your project is set up locally so that you can push changes to the pipeline.
-> * Create the Azure App Service and Azure Functions app using the Azure CLI in Azure Cloud Shell.
+> * Create an Azure Container Registry and an Azure App Service Web App using the Azure CLI in Azure Cloud Shell.
-> * Create pipeline variables that define the names of your App Service and Azure Functions instance.
+> * Create pipeline variables that define the names of your Docker resources.
 > * Create a service connection that enables Azure Pipelines to securely access your Azure subscription.

 ## Add a user to Azure DevOps